BartNorakomi/Usas2/tools/_readme.txt

 In the case of Powershell, only the Powershell host (CLI) is needed and comes default with Windows.
 There's also a Linux and Mac version, but need to be installed manually.
 Node.js files need to have the js parser installed, which isn't a default Windows program.

-#The following Powershell tools are available
+#The following Powershell tools are available (20241213)
-add-u2gfx.ps1	;add a bitmap gfx file to usas2.rom using DSM (updated 20240427) add-u2maps.ps1	;add one or more room map files to usas2.rom using DSM (updated 20240427) archive-file.ps1	;archive one or more files to "versions\" commit.ps1		;shortcut for <<git add -A;git commit -m "x">> concat-sc5files.ps1	;temp tool to concatenate two .sc5 files (*obsolete when Laurens his image convertor tool is available) convert-tmxtoraw16.ps1	;Convert one or more Tiled .tmx map files to Usas2 custom format convertpal-toasm.ps1	;temp tool to convert a 256 bytes *.pl file to 32 bytes asm text dsm.ps1			;Core functions for DataSpaceManager (DSM) (include file) get-U2RomSpace.ps1	;get usas2.rom statistics, based on old ROM format (*obsolete) make-worldmap.ps1	;make a Tiled worldmap for one or more ruins (using excel map as source) pack.exe		;bitbuster executable Tiled-Functions.inc.ps1	;Tiled functions for powershell Usas2-SharedFunctions.inc.ps1	;General powershell functions for usas2 tools Usas2.Rom.dsm	;DSM config rip-robert.ps1	;a temp converter for old Tiles map files (used by Robert, hence the filename)
+add-u2File.ps1	;add file or a bitmap gfx file to usas2.rom using DSM (updated 20241213) add-u2maps.ps1	;add one or more room map files to usas2.rom using DSM (updated 20240427) archive-file.ps1	;archive one or more files to "versions\" commit.ps1		;shortcut for <<git add -A;git commit -m "x">> concat-sc5files.ps1	;temp tool to concatenate two .sc5 files (*obsolete when Laurens his image convertor tool is available) convert-tmxtoraw16.ps1	;Convert one or more Tiled .tmx map files to Usas2 custom format convert-pal.ps1	;convert a 256 bytes *.pl file to 32 bytes asm text, and/or 24bit PC RBG table dsm.ps1			;Core functions for DataSpaceManager (DSM) (include file) make-worldmap.ps1	;make a Tiled worldmap for one or more ruins (using excel map as source) pack.exe		;bitbuster executable Tiled-Functions.inc.ps1	;Tiled functions for powershell Usas2-SharedFunctions.inc.ps1	;General powershell functions for usas2 tools rip-robert.ps1	;a temp converter for old Tiles map files (used by Robert, hence the filename) get-RomBlockStats.ps1	;gather statistics for block usage based on set symbol file labels get-U2RuinPropertiesLookUpTable.ps1	;spit out a .asm list of the ruin props

 #The next tools are Node.js based